zbma/linq-exercises/README.md

 I hope'll enjoy it and that you'll find this project as valuable learning resource.

+You can read more about it here [Learn/Teach LINQ using TDD/TDL](https://softdevpractice.com/blog/learn-teach-linq-using-tdd-tdl/)

 Have fun :)

 # How to use